-Enabling “Users may give applications permission to access their data” will allow regular users assigned to the app to sign into existing service principals.
+Enabling “Users can consent to apps accessing company data on their behalf” will allow regular users assigned to the app to sign into existing service principals.
 It does not grant users the right to create new service principals (i.e. other applications you haven’t approved).
-Adding new applications is managed by the “Users may add integrated applications” option instead, which can remain disabled.
+Adding new applications is managed by the “Users can add gallery apps to their Access Panel” option instead, which can remain disabled.

 Put another way, the first option does not give your users freedom to authorize any application they choose (only pre-approved ones) — the second option does.

 This guide assumes you want to authorize Robin's Enterprise app in Office 365 as a Global Adminstrator that will not also act as the service account.
 This process will allow users to" Sign in with Office 365" without any ongoing connection to a Global Administrator.

 - From Robin’s web dashboard, go to Manage > Integrations > Office 365.
 Select Connect and Service Account as a method.
 On the pop up window, sign in as a Global Administrator to add Robin as a service principal in your Office 365 tenant.
 This will allow you to manage user and group assignments directly inside Azure’s admin portal.
 Refer to the background in the previous section for more on why the Global Administrator is required for this step.

 - Remove the account from Robin, since we only needed it to approve the application initially.
 This will invalidate the tokens generated for your Global Administrator account, but leave the Service Principal within Azure AD.
 At this point, Robin has no access to your tenant but you can now apply the correct settings within Azure.

 - Optional: In Office 365’s Azure Admin Portal under “Enterprise Apps”, find Robin and enabled “Require user assignment” to require explicit assignment before logging into Robin.